20 Real-Life Fairytale Places You Should Add To Your Bucket List

 The Cathedral of Vasily the Blessed, commonly known as Saint Basil’s Cathedral, is a church in Red Square in Moscow, Russia.
 It was built from 1555–61 on orders from Ivan the Terrible and commemorates the capture of Kazan and Astrakhan.

-The building is shaped as a flame of a bonfire rising into the sky, a design that has no analogs in Russian architecture.
+The building is shaped like a flame of a bonfire rising into the sky, a design that has no analogs in Russian architecture.
 The Cathedral is now a museum.
 During restoration work in the seventies, a wooden spiral staircase was discovered within one of the walls.
 Visitors now take this route into the central church, with its extraordinary, soaring tented roof and an elegant 16th Century iconostasis.

 Avenue of the Baobabs, Madagascar